 I think one, you know, one important tool is just logical fallacies.
 And just kind of the question of what do you do when you spot one?
 And I think you know, we need to in general, we need to be better at talking about the deficiencies in reasoning.
 And I like that your organization is dedicated to that idea, but I think it's essential for people to become more critical consumers of information as we have to be better at talking about what makes a claim strong and what makes a claim weak.
 And I think this focus on logical fallacies is useful, but it's also kind of an imperfect tool because there's a tendency to say, oh, that's a fallacy.
 And to rely on the label, and not the logic.
 The argument doesn't stop when you identify a fallacy, because fallacy doesn't mean false.
 It means weak.
 And it means the logic is weak, not necessarily the conclusion may be true, but it might be fallaciously supported.
 But the logic has a generic weakness.

 And so, it matters to understand that generic weakness.
-So for example, I think if you find somebody whose reasoning in what we call academically a post hoc - proclaiming that because something occurred after X, it was caused by X, when no causal relationship may exist at all.
+So for example, I think if you find somebody whose reasoning in what we call academically a post hoc - proclaiming that because something occurred after X, it was caused by X, when no causal relationship at all may exist.

 method.
 You know, they're arguing that after this, therefore, because of this.
 Rather than just saying, hey, that's post hoc, you know, don't rely on the Latin label, but instead, spend time talking about why that's flawed.
 To say, well, you know, the rooster crowed and the sun came up.
 The relationship could be reversed.
 The rooster didn't do it, the sun did.
 Or you know, if you ever live near a farm, you know, the roosters crow all the time.
 So of course they're gonna crow when the sun is coming up as well.
 And the two don't have that much to do with each other.
 But to really be able to talk about that using examples that people can relate to and to be able to unpack what makes that claim problematic, rather than just labeling it and moving on.